-An indicator light on the outlet comes on when in use.
+An indicator light on the outlet turns on to show it is in use.
 The light comes on when the ignition is in ON/RUN, equipment requiring less than 150 watts is plugged into the outlet, and no system fault is detected.
 The indicator light does not come on when the ignition is in LOCK/OFF or if the equipment is not fully seated into the outlet.

-If you try to connect equipment using more than 150 watts or a system fault is detected, the equipment may operate for a short period and turn itself off.
-A protection circuit shuts off the power supply and the indicator light turns off.
-To reset the circuit, unplug the item and plug it back in or turn the Remote Accessory Power (RAP) off and then back on.
-See Retained Accessory Power (RAP) ⇒ 182.
-Prolonged usage of the power outlet at the maximum load of 150 watts may cause the outlet to overheat and automatically shut down.
-The power restarts when equipment that operates within the limit is plugged into the outlet and a system fault is not detected.
+If equipment is connected using more than 150 watts or a system fault is detected, a protection circuit shuts off the power supply and the indicator light turns off.
+To reset the circuit, unplug the item and plug it back in or turn the Retained Accessory Power (RAP) off and then back on.
+See Retained Accessory Power (RAP) \Rightarrow 194.
+The power restarts when equipment using 150 watts or less is plugged into the outlet and a system fault is not detected.

-The power outlet is not designed for the following equipment, and may not work properly if any of the following is plugged in:
+The power outlet is not designed for the following and may not work properly, if this equipment is plugged in:

-• Equipment with high initial peak wattage such as: compressor-driven refrigerators and electric power tools.

-- Other equipment requiring an extremely stable power supply such as: microcomputer-controlled electric blankets, touch sensor lamps, etc. - Medical equipment.
+- Equipment with high initial peak wattage, such as compressor-driven refrigerators and electric power tools. - Other equipment requiring an extremely stable power supply, such as microcomputer-controlled electric blankets, touch sensor lamps, etc.

+Medical equipment.